CALL FOR ART

 The term has been used to describe the feelings of uncertainty and distress in the United States due to the confluence of the COVID-19 pandemic and the political events of the Trump presidency and 2020 U.S. presidential election (and now include Trump's re-election in 2024).

 These feelings and reactions persist today across the world, where the level of anxiety is growing, as western leaders are increasingly undermining democracy and the rule of law with a global shift toward totalitarianism and dictatorships.
-The prospect of another world war is palpapal.
+The prospect of another world war is palpable.

 This call is for artists to step up and fulfill their duty as harbingers of truth and guardians of cultural history.